 Enrollment for classes comes around one time a year, before the fall semester.
 We host a New Family Meeting that is mandatory for all families that have not previously participated in the co-op.
 This is usually sometime in July.

-Those planning to participate in classes will need to have emailed their family commitment form and a description of at least two classes they are willing to teach by the specified date, and then the leadership team will put the master schedule together based on the information that has been submitted by all participating families.
-You will then be sent a list of class choices and be asked to register your child(ren) at the specified date/time.
+Those planning to participate in classes will need to have completed the online registration form and online class submissions form, which requires a description of at least two classes they are willing to teach, by the specified date.
+The leadership team will put together the master schedule based on the information that has been submitted by all participating families.
+A list of class choices will be sent out, and class rosters will be made based on a first-come, first-served basis, as you register your children at the specified date/time.

 Classes are 10 weeks in fall, and then 10 weeks in the spring.
 We meet Fridays for 3 hours of classes, from 9am to noon at Lamar Avenue Church of Christ.

 Here’s an example of a typical fall schedule:

 July 2 and 29: New parent meetings will be held on these dates.
 All new families wishing to be a part of the co-op are required to have a parent attend one of these meetings.
 However, you do not have to have made the decision to join the co-op before attending the meeting.
 It is informational and should help you in making this decision.

 August 5: Both online forms (Family Registration and Submitting Class Offerings) are due.

 August 23: This will be the day that you use an online form to sign your children up for classes.
 Details will be sent out in an email to co-op members.

 September 6: Parent Orientation Meeting.
 You will pay the treasurer for both your classes and the building use fee.
 Please bring your medical release forms and class fee forms that are emailed to you.
 We will go over class schedule and room assignments.

 September 20: First day of classes.
 Class times are from 9:00 a.m. to 12:00 noon.
 You should plan to arrive at least 10 minutes early.